Gyirong Town: History

 After the division of the Tibetan Empire, descendants of Songtsen Gampo fled to Kyirong and then founded the Gongtang Kingdom, whose ruins are now in Kyirong.

 During the first campaign of the Sino-Nepalese War in the late-1780s, the Nepalese forces captured Kyirong.
 It was recaptured by joint Chinese and Tibetan forces during the second campaign in July 1792.

-Rasuwa Fort is a China-Nepal border crossing located 25 km south of Kyirong Town.
+The China-Nepal Gyirong Port border crossing at Rasuwa Fort, seen here under construction in 2013, was destroyed by the 2026 Nepal floods.

-Historically, Kyirong Town has been an important town in the cross border trade between China and Nepal as it was located on a major traditional trade thoroughfare between the two countries.
-In 1961, Kyirong was established as a port of entry from Rasuwa Fort in Nepal by the Chinese government.
+Historically, Gyirong Town has been an important town in the cross border trade between China and Nepal as it was located on a major traditional trade thoroughfare between the two countries.
+In 1961, Gyirong was established as a port of entry from Rasuwa Fort in Nepal by the Chinese government.
 In December 2014, the Gyirong port of entry was opened to international users and this route between China and Nepal was considered to be more reliable than the one through the Zhangmu-Kodari border crossing.

 The April 2015 earthquake

-Kyirong/Rasuwa played a minor role as a cross-border trade route until about a year after the April 2015 Nepal earthquake as the cross-border route through the Zhangmu-Kodari border crossing was more badly damaged, only reopening on 29 May 2019.
-Both corridors sustained quake damage and had been closed due to the collapse of the border bridges at both locations and due to continuing rockfall from unstable hillsides, the Kyirong/Rasuwa crossing being technically easier to re-open.
+Gyirong/Rasuwa played a minor role as a cross-border trade route until about a year after the April 2015 Nepal earthquake as the cross-border route through the Zhangmu-Kodari border crossing was more badly damaged, only reopening on 29 May 2019.
+Both corridors sustained quake damage and had been closed due to the collapse of the border bridges at both locations and due to continuing rockfall from unstable hillsides, the Gyirong/Rasuwa crossing being technically easier to re-open.

-The Kyirong-Rasuwa Fort route experienced quicker recovery since it is favoured for trans-Himalayan connectivity due to lower elevation and a gentler pass slope.
+The Gyirong-Rasuwa Fort route experienced quicker recovery since it is favoured for trans-Himalayan connectivity due to lower elevation and a gentler pass slope.
 A temporary bridge was constructed in place of the damaged concrete bridge while a new concrete bridge was constructed and opened on 7 June 2019.
 However, hillside stabilization had yet to be addressed as of November 2018 and this was necessary before major infrastructure work could progress.
 Bridges remained damaged and only recently begun reconstruction.
 Additionally, transnational electricity projects are expected to pass through the area, although funding is still a question mark and the Nepali government remains cash-strapped and overburdened with competing projects.